hunzalaqamar/desktop-widget/README.md

-Here's a rewritten version of your README file that highlights the desktop widget you created, including a description of its design and functionality.
-Since I can't embed images directly here, I suggest you add the provided live image of your widget manually in your README file using Markdown.

----

 # Desktop Widget from Figma Design

 Welcome to the **ImmoTrust Desktop Widget**, an innovative and user-friendly desktop application inspired by a sleek Figma design.
 This widget brings a stylish and functional interface directly to your screen, combining modern design elements with practical features to enhance your workflow.